GSG-G10/M7Mansour-QuizApp/README.md

-** Quiz Lite **
+<strong> Quiz Lite </strong>

-By : ** Mohammad H Mansour **
+By : <strong> Mohammad H Mansour </strong>

 My first project working with Gaza Sky Geeks team , it allowed me to practice my knowledge and gain a good experience.

 This site is a simple site that allow a user to take a certain quiz and measure how much knowledge does he have about the quiz subject.

-** I have divided this website into many sections so I can work on each one separetly, at the end I can merge these sections into a single file that is ready for delivery.
-These sections as follow : **
+<strong> I have divided this website into many sections so I can work on each one separetly, at the end I can merge these sections into a single file that is ready for delivery.
+These sections as follow : </strong>

 1. "HTML" section: This section contains the html code and the general structure of the website.